 After graduating with an Associates degree in Paralegal Studies from the Institute of Business and Medical Careers, he moved to Cheyenne in 2014.

-He has worked as a paralegal in the areas of medical malpractice, tort and traffic, nursing-home malpractice, and elder law.
-He also works in Vaccine Injury litigation with Richard Gage, P.C.
+Since then he has worked as a paralegal in the areas of medical malpractice, tort and traffic, nursing-home malpractice, and elder law.
+He now specializes in Vaccine Injury litigation with Richard Gage, P.C.

 In his spare time, Brian enjoys camping, fishing, hiking, and other activites in the big outdoors.